 Palau islands are a part of what makes the larger Micronesia area in Oceania.
-Palau lies on southeastern side of Philippines.
-However, it is essential to note that Palau is not one of Federated States of Micronesia but an independent republic.
+Palau lies on the southeastern side of the Philippines.
+However, it is essential to note that Palau is not one of the Federated States of Micronesia but an independent republic.
 Due to the occupation by Japanese, Palau was a hot spot for battles during World War.
 The climate of Palau is generally a tropical one with the area receiving a lot of rainfall during the year especially between the months of July and October which are not the best to visit the island.

 Luckily, typhoons are extremely rare in Palau.
 It is made of several regions starting with the Babeldaob region which is the biggest island.
 Koror region is home to Koror city and rocky islands region is largely uninhabited but houses jellyfish and it is a safe swimming place for snorkelers.
 Other regions include the Sonsorol Islands, Angaur and Peleliu.